6/new-project-template/README.md

 rails new myapp -m ~/new-project-template/template.rb -d postgresql -T --skip-turbolinks --webpack=react
 ```

+you can optionally specify the following flags:

+- `--api`: if you are building an API-only service
+- `--skip-action-cable`, `--skip-action-mailer`: if you don't need certain functionality

 ### prod setup

 - Install postgres, redis, newrelic, rollbar, papertrail